Research Associate Horticulturist | WCRC-Rogers Mesa

 David received his M.S. in Soil and Crop Sciences from Colorado State University and B.S. in Crop Science and Horticulture from California State University-Chico.
 He has worked with various fruit and nut crops as a disease scout and orchardist.

-Brad Tonnessen grew up in Albuquerque, New Mexico, received his B.S. in Biology at the University of New Mexico, and earned a Ph.D. at Colorado State University in genetics and plant pathology.
-He spent time as an organic farmer and teacher at a non-profit in Sacramento, California.
-As the program manager for Vegetable Extension at New Mexico State University, Brad pursued projects in chile pepper breeding and research on mixed vegetable production, giving demonstrations and talks on seed-saving, sustainable agriculture, and genetics.
-As the research scientist for OARS-RM, Brad is working to sustain and build the community presence of this research station and produce ground-breaking research to benefit farmers.
-Research areas include organic treatments of Cytospora canker disease in peach, strategies to increase soil health, apple pest management, cold hardiness in perennial crops, vegetable variety trials, and local seed saving.
+Brad Tonnessen is the Research Scientist at the CSU Organic Agriculture Research Station at Rogers Mesa.
+He grew up in Albuquerque, New Mexico, received his BS in Biology at the University of New Mexico, and earned a PhD at Colorado State University in genetics and plant pathology.
+Before coming to Hotchkiss, he spent time as an organic farmer and teacher at a non-profit in Sacramento, California, and was the program manager for Vegetable Extension at New Mexico State University.
+Brad pursued projects in chile pepper breeding and research on mixed vegetable production, and taught workshops and classes.
+At OARS-RM, Brad is working to sustain and build the community presence of this research station and produce ground-breaking research to benefit farmers.
+Research areas include organic treatments of tree fruit diseases, soil health, apple pest management, alternative crops, vegetable variety trials, and local seed production.